-- Ask family and friends to help – unpacking is a massive undertaking and can be overwhelming.
+- Enlist the help of family and friends– unpacking is a massive undertaking and can be overwhelming.
 Enlist the help of your spouse, children, housekeeper, nanny, relatives or friends.
 It makes the job easier and allows people to participate in the joy of helping set up your new home.
 We especially recommend having your nanny set up your kids’ rooms.

 - Focus on getting rid of boxes – Start with wardrobe boxes – they are big and bulky and you’ll want to get rid of them ASAP.
 Hang up your clothing but don’t worry about organizing them just yet – you can do the fine-tuning after all the boxes have been unpacked.
 To keep empty boxes organized, break them down, and using a wardrobe box, create what we call a “box of boxes” – put the flattened boxes inside one large box.